Penneo/sdk-net/docs/document.md

 );

-// Retrieve documents from offset 10 until 110 ordered by title in ascending order
 // Retrieve documents from offset 10 until 110 ordered by title in ascending order var myDocuments = Query.FindBy<Document>(
 	orderBy: new Dictionary<string, string>(){ {"title", "asc" } },
 	limit: 10,